flame-engine/flame/doc/flame/inputs/other_inputs.md

 In addition to the already existing skins, the [ToggleButtonComponent] contains the following skins:

 - `defaultSelectedSkin`: The component to display when the button is selected.
-  The button property must be IsSelectable = true.
-In this case, the button will have two states to toggle between (imagine a switch component).
 - `downAndSelectedSkin`: The component that is displayed when the selectable button is selected and pressed.
 - `hoverAndSelectedSkin`: Hover on selectable and selected button (desktop and web).